Never Mind the Quality, Feel the Width: Cast

 Notable guest artists include film actors Dennis Price as a Savile Row tailor and Rupert Davies as a Roman Catholic bishop, Fred Emney, Harold Bennett, David Kossoff (playing himself), Jack Smethurst, Frank Williams, Bill Pertwee, comedian Dick Bentley, Roy Marsden, Victor Maddern, Barbara Knox (credited as Barbara Mullaney), Roy Barraclough, George A. Cooper, Rita Webb, Michael Robbins, and Ellen Pollock as Manny's mother Ruby.

 Film adaptation

 In 1973, Bluthal and Lynch reprised their roles in a film spin-off.

 DVD release

-A 4-disc set of the show, containing the Thames TV series, was released on DVD in 28 June 2010, by Network.
+A 4-disc set of the show, containing the Thames TV series, was released on DVD on 28 June 2010, by Network.
 An episode from the ABC era (Man Shall Not Live By Bread Alone) was featured in a boxset titled ABC Nights In, which was also released by Network on 22 December 2020.

 Episodes

 The pilot and the first two series were produced by ABC; however, the second series (of six episodes) did not air until just after Thames Television launched on 30 July 1968, which initially aired the six episodes from that series over August and September that year.
 Of the 40 episodes made, 11 are believed to no longer exist.
 These are the pilot, five of the six episodes from Series 1, and five of the six episodes from Series 2.